-Henri Termeer, age 67, is a Class III director who has served as a member of our board of directors since June 2011 and as our Lead Director since March 2012.
+Henri Termeer, age 68, is a Class III director who has served as a member of our Board of Directors since June 2011 and as our Lead Director since March 2012.
 Mr. Termeer served as President and a member of the board of directors of Genzyme Corporation from 1983 until its acquisition by Sanofi-Aventis U.S., LLC in 2011, its Chief Executive Officer from 1985 to 2011 and the chairman of its board of directors from 1988 to 2011.
-He serves on the Council of Economic Advisors to Massachusetts Governor Deval Patrick and as co-chair of the Leadership Counsel of the Massachusetts Life Sciences Collaborative.
+He serves on the Council of Economic Advisors to Massachusetts Governor Deval Patrick.
 Mr. Termeer is also chairman emeritus of the New England Healthcare Institute and a trustee for the Boston Museum of Science.
-Mr. Termeer serves on the board of directors of ABIOMED Inc., AVEO Pharmaceuticals, Inc., Massachusetts General Hospital, the Massachusetts Institute of Technology Corporation and Partners HealthCare, and, until December 31, 2011, served as chairman of the board of directors of the Federal Reserve Bank of Boston.
+Mr. Termeer serves on the boards of directors of ABIOMED Inc., Allergen Inc., AVEO Pharmaceuticals, Inc., Massachusetts General Hospital, the Massachusetts Institute of Technology Corporation and Partners HealthCare, and, until December 31, 2011, served as chairman of the board of directors of the Federal Reserve Bank of Boston.
 Mr. Termeer also serves on the Board of Fellows of Harvard Medical School.
 He earned his M.B.A. from the Darden School at the University of Virginia.
-The Board of Directors believes that Mr. Termeer's qualifications to sit on the Board include his senior executive experience in developing and managing Genzyme Corporation over the course of many years, his service on the boards of directors various life sciences companies and his deep life sciences industry experience and knowledge.
+The Board of Directors believes that Mr. Termeer's qualifications to sit on the Board include his senior executive experience in developing and managing Genzyme Corporation over the course of many years, his service on the boards of directors of various life sciences companies and his deep life sciences industry experience and knowledge.

-Christoph Westphal, M.D., Ph.D., age 45, is a Class III director who has served as a member of our board of directors since co-founding the Company in August 2010 and as the Chairman of our board of directors since March 2011.
-Dr. Westphal has served as our Chief Executive Officer since September 2011 and our President from September 2011 until January 2013.
-Dr. Westphal has been a partner of Longwood Fund, L.P, a venture capital investment fund, since 2010.
+Christoph Westphal, M.D., Ph.D., age 46, is a Class III director who has served as a member of our Board of Directors since co-founding the Company in August 2010 and as the Chairman of our board of directors since March 2011.
+Dr. Westphal has served as our Executive Chairman since July 2013, as our Chief Executive Officer from September 2011 to July 2013 and as our President from September 2011 until January 2013.
+Dr. Westphal has been a partner of Longwood Fund, LP, a venture capital investment fund, since 2010.
 Dr. Westphal served as the President of SR One, the corporate venture capital arm of GlaxoSmithKline, from 2010 until 2011.
 Dr. Westphal has previously been involved in founding a number of biotechnology companies.
 Dr. Westphal co-founded Sirtris Pharmaceuticals, Inc., which was acquired by GlaxoSmithKline plc in 2008, and served as its Chief Executive Officer from 2004 to 2010.
 He also co-founded Alnara Pharmaceuticals, Inc., Acceleron Pharma, Inc., serving as its Chief Executive Officer in 2003, Alnylam Pharmaceuticals, Inc., serving as its Chief Executive Officer in 2001.
 Dr. Westphal serves on the Board of Fellows of Harvard Medical School and the Board of Overseers for the Boston Symphony Orchestra and is a member of the Research Advisory Council at the Massachusetts General Hospital.
 He earned his M.D. from Harvard Medical School, his Ph.D. in genetics from Harvard University and his B.A. from Columbia University.
-The Board of Directors believes that Dr. Westphal's qualifications to sit on the Board include experience as a senior executive, entrepreneur and venture capitalist and his service on the boards of directors of other life sciences companies.
+The Board of Directors believes that Dr. Westphal's qualifications to sit on the Board include his experience as a senior executive, entrepreneur and venture capitalist and his service on the boards of directors of other life sciences companies.